If you’ve access to high-speed fiber connections from Google and AT&T, you are supposed to confuse about choosing between the two.

 Pressed for time?
 Well, you can quickly go over these few essential differentiating points to be able to make better and more informed decisions:

-The Key Differences between Google Fiber and ATT Fiber
+The Key Differences between ATT Fiber and Google Fiber

 If you plan to compare Google Fiber with AT&T Fiber, internet plans are the first parameter to look at.
 Therefore, before I delve into the direct speeds, cost, value for money, and even customer reviews, let us look at the plans and rates.

 |Google Fiber 1Gig||Up to 1000Mbps||No ~ Truly Unlimited||$70/mo|

 |Google Fiber 2Gig||Up to 2000Mbps||No ~ Truly Unlimited||$100/mo|